qrakhen/periodiq/periodiq/README.md

 module tree to perfectly fit all the needs for even the most adventurous projects.
 You'll also get in touch with the simple yet truly flexible RenderInstance - it builds, processes and caches everything you put into it - fully automated.
-Its best friend, the ChacheSniper, will take care of monitoring and managing your generated cache - so a refresh will only happen to the actual affected parts - with atomic precision, resulting in highly optimizied performance.
+Its best friend, the CacheWatcher, will take care of monitoring and managing your generated cache - so a refresh will only happen to the actual affected parts - with atomic precision, resulting in highly optimizied performance.